 A wide range of units will develop your skills in computer-aided design, modelling and industrial sustainability.
 As well as 3D printing, course content has been designed to train students in all aspects of Industry 4.0, and explores The Internet of Things, generative design and even augmented and virtual reality.

 The master is positioned at the cutting-edge of technology and examines how UK manufacturing could be transformed through the adoption of industrial digital technologies.
 As such, as part of this course, you will visit complex technical organisations to witness the impact that is being made.

 Features and benefits

-- The programme structure and student lifecycle are designed to slowly build a variety of skills and portfolio of work that will provide an exit velocity to launch our graduates into the better-paid positions within Industry 4.0.
+Career ready - The design of our course structure and student lifecycle allows you to build a variety of skills and a broad portfolio of work.
+A readiness that will be invaluable in preparing for better-paid positions within Industry 4.0.

 Optional placement year - Put theory into practice with an industry placement, boosting your career prospects and gaining specialist expertise and transferrable professional skills.